zdravkov/kendo-docs/api/wrappers/jsp/stockchart/legend-labels.md

 ### template `java.lang.String`

-The template of the labels.
+The template which renders the labels.The fields which can be used in the template are:
-Template variables:
-*   text - the text the legend item.
-*   series - the data series.

 #### Example
     <kendo:stockChart-legend-labels template="template">